dushankw/minimal-fedora-install/README.md

 You should now have a functional desktop

 At this point you may run any other provisioning scripts you have written

+### Extras

+There is an optional `extra-packages.sh` script that includes a number of additional tools I find useful